-4: Instructions for exceptional scenarios
+4: Additional Instructions

 4.1: Rejecting an Item

 Sometimes an item will be erroneously deposited.
 The most common reason for rejecting an item is none of the authors are associated with an MIT DLC.
 If none of the authors are affiliated with MIT at the time of the publication date, you should reject the item from submission to the Open Access collection.